makersacademy/bowling-challenge/README.md

 ```
 jest
 ```
-These tests were written using the TDD process and cover each function including their edge cases.
+These tests in the [test](https://github.com/jmcnally17/bowling-challenge-javascript/tree/main/test) folder were written using the TDD process and cover each function including their edge cases.

+*Note: the user interface was not test driven and was tested purely through trial and error.*

 ## Bowling — how does it work?